 Upgrading your traditional showerhead to a hand-held option can help reduce the stress and risk of shower time for seniors, especially if there is shower seating for them as well.
 This can allow a senior to sit comfortably while washing thoroughly.

 Putting some non-slip mats in the bathroom can help seniors navigate the space much easier, whether they’re placed in the shower to make it less slippery or non-slip rugs are placed outside the shower to help soak up any water that drips.
 Making walking surfaces as slip-resistant as possible is a crucial element of bathroom safety for elderly people, and non-slip mats are an inexpensive yet effective way to accomplish this.

 7. Make Sure All Essentials Are Easily Accessible

 Don’t make the soaps and shampoo hard to reach.
 Convenient shelving that is within arm’s reach will make it much easier for a senior to navigate the shower and reduces tripping hazards created by leaving bottles on the shower floor.
 Mounted dispensers for soap or shampoo is another viable option since these are easy to refill and don’t run the risk of falling off of shelves, creating a bigger hazard.

 Ready for a Bathroom Safety Upgrade?

 Upgrading your tub to a shower or installing safety precautions for seniors might sound like a big job, but it truly doesn’t have to be.
 The Long Baths™ team causes little to no disruption to your routine by working hard to finish your tub to shower conversion.
-Call 866-270-7058 or visit us online today to get a quote or schedule a free, in-home consultation.
+Visit us online today to get a quote or schedule a free, in-home consultation.

 Interested in Long Home Products?